-Thesis research should proceed in the following sequence:
+Thesis-research should proceed in the following sequence:

 - 1. Research topic selection: The student, together with his/her Advisor, should choose a research topic.
 The student should then conduct a literature review of the topic area and prepare a written draft of the master's proposal.
-This draft generally also includes a preliminary experimental methodology and design. - 2.
+This draft generally also includes a preliminary experimental methodology and design and analytic approach. - 2.
 Forming the committee: The student, together with his/her Advisor, will select members for a thesis committee.
 This committee will normally be made up of three faculty members from the School of Psychology (i.e., tenured or tenure-track faculty) or two members from Psychology and a third member from another School within the Institute or a scientific scholar not affiliated with Georgia Tech.
 For Engineering Psychology, the committee chair must be Engineering Psychology Program faculty.
+Individuals who are not tenure or tenure-track faculty at Georgia Tech may serve as a committee member, but cannot be committee chair.